koucop/TIL/kotlin/delegate/01_DelegatedProperties.md

 println(e.p)

 e.p = "NEW"

+// output
+// "$thisRef, thank you for delegating 'p' to me!"
+// "$value has been assigned to 'p' in $thisRef."
 ```

-다음은 각각 아래의 예시를 프린트한다.

-"$thisRef, thank you for delegating 'p' to me!"
-"$value has been assigned to 'p' in $thisRef."